 It sounds like, on some sort of fundamental level, you’re still very much a Kentucky boy.

 Yeah, I’ll never be a big city person.
 It still freaks me out a little bit.
 LA is a little easier for me than New York.
 Here I can at least in my car and drive around and stuff.
 New York… I mean, my younger brother lives in New York, so now I’ve grown to love it, but I was never the kid who was like “I’ve gotta get out of this fuckin’ town, man, and make something of myself.”
-I was forced out, because, One: You’re benshow_retweeter_screengrab_480x270not supposed to live with with your parents your whole life, and Two: When I realized what I wanted to get in to, you can’t really do that in Kentucky, so, if there were any kind of show biz in Kentucky, you’d be talking to me from there.
+I was forced out, because, One: You’re not supposed to live with with your parents your whole life, and Two: When I realized what I wanted to get in to, you can’t really do that in Kentucky, so, if there were any kind of show biz in Kentucky, you’d be talking to me from there.
 More than likely you wouldn’t be talking to me at all.

 I actually know a Jewish stand up comic in Louisville.